VitaeTeam/ViLight/contrib/secp_HOWTO.md

 ![CodeIcon](https://img.icons8.com/color/96/000000/smartphone-cpu.png)

-If you have gotten to this page, likely you have been sent here by Electron Cash.
+If you have gotten to this page, likely you have been sent here by Vilight.
 Vilight's  dialog informing you that you don't have **libsecp** installed.
 The purpose of this document is to instruct you on how to rectify the situation.

 ### About libsecp256k1-0